 February 27, 2008 – The Center sued the Service to force listing decisions for the 10 penguin species — decisions that were more than two months overdue when our complaint was filed.

-September 8, 2008 – A federal judge approved a settlement between the Center and the Service under which the Service was required to complete its overdue finding on whether the penguins should be protected under the Endangered Species Act by December 19.
+September 8, 2008 – A federal judge approved a settlement between the Center and the Service under which the Service must complete its overdue finding on whether the penguins should be protected under the Endangered Species Act by December 19th.

-December 17, 2008 – The Fish and Wildlife Service proposed to protect six species — the African, yellow-eyed, white-flippered, Fiordland crested, Humboldt and erect-crested penguins — as threatened under the Endangered Species Act.
+December 17, 2008 – The Fish and Wildlife Service proposed to protect for six species — the African, yellow-eyed, white-flippered, Fiordland crested, Humboldt, and erect-crested penguins — as threatened under the Endangered Species Act.
 The Service also proposed listing a portion of the range of the southern rockhopper penguin.
-Unfortunately, the majestic emperor, northern rockhopper and macaroni penguins were denied the protection they need.
+Unfortunately, the majestic emperor, northern rockhopper, and macaroni penguins were denied the protection they need.
 The Service concluded that global warming impacts on the emperor were too “uncertain” to warrant listing.

-October 6, 2009 – The Center and Turtle Island Restoration Network filed a formal notice of intent to sue Interior over its denial of protections to emperor and rockhopper penguins.
+October , 2009 – The Center and Turtle Island Restoration Network filed a notice of intent to sue Interior over its denial of protections to emperor and rockhopper penguins.